Djedi: The wonder of Djedi

 According to the Westcar Papyrus, prince Djedefhor brings up the story of Djedi.
-He stands before his father, king Khufu, and says: “There is only speaking of miracles which happened a long time ago, something known by past generations only.
+He stands before his father, king Khufu, and says: "There is only speaking of miracles which happened a long time ago, something known by past generations only.
 Truth and falsehood cannot be distinguished here.
-But there is someone under thy majesty´s own lifetime who is not known, someone who is able to make a ignoramus become wise.”
-Khufu asks: “What's the meaning of this, Djedefhor, my son?”
-Djedefhor answers: “There's a commoner named Djedi, living in Djed-Sneferu.
+But there is someone under thy majesty's own lifetime who is not known, someone who is able to make an ignoramus become wise."
+Khufu asks: "What's the meaning of this, Djedefhor, my son?"
+Djedefhor answers: "There's a commoner named Djedi, living in Djed-Sneferu.
 He's a simple citizen, but 110 years old, eats 500 loaves of bread, a shoulder of beef and drinks 100 jars of beer every day.
 He is capable of resurrecting decapitated beings.
 He is also said to be able to make wild lions so obedient that the animal would follow him with a cord dragging on the ground.
-Furthermore, this Djedi has knowledge of the number of Iput in the wenet-sanctuary of Thoth.”
+Furthermore, this Djedi has knowledge of the number of Iput in the wenet-sanctuary of Thoth."
 The pharaoh spent a good deal of time to seek for these chambers, for he planned to build something similar to his horizon.
-And Khufu orders: “You thyself, Djedefhor, my son, may bring him to me!”
+And Khufu orders: "You thyself, Djedefhor, my son, may bring him to me!"

 And so Djedefhor arranges his journey during the first month of the schemu-season and travels to Djed-Sneferu.
-He finds Djedi and invites the old man to the king's palace with the words: “Your condition is equal to someone who lives from aging and to someone who sleeps until dawn, free of illness and wheezing.
-For ‘aging’ is the time of dying, the time of the preparing the burial and the time of being buried.
+He finds Djedi and invites the old man to the king's palace with the words: "Your condition is equal to someone who lives from aging and to someone who sleeps until dawn, free of illness and wheezing.
+For 'aging' is the time of dying, the time of the preparing the burial and the time of being buried.
 This is the questioning about the condition of a noble man.
 I have come to summon you in order of my father, justified, that you may eat from the delicacies my father gives, the food of his followers.
-And then he may guide you to the ancestors which are in the necropolis now.”
-Djedi replies: “Welcome, welcome, Djedefhor, son of the king, beloved of his father!
+And then he may guide you to the ancestors which are in the necropolis now."
+Djedi replies: "Welcome, welcome, Djedefhor, son of the king, beloved of his father!
 May you be praised by your father, Khufu the justified.
 May he let your place be at the front of all time-honored ones.
 May thine Ka successfully champion all things against any enemy.
-May thine Ba know the ways that lead to the gateway of the mummified deceased.”
+May thine Ba know the ways that lead to the gateway of the mummified deceased."
 Djedefhor brings Djedi to the harbor and makes a boat prepared for traveling.
 The old man promises to follow Djedefhor, on the condition that he may bring his books and scholars with him.
 Djedefhor accepts, and both men travel to Khufu's royal palace.